-Office Work Placement OFA 1090 3
+Office Work Placement

-This course requires the student to demonstrate professional ethics, skills and knowledge required of an office assistant in the office environment.
+This course requires the student to demonstrate professional ethics, knowledge required of an office assistant in the office environment.
 This course is a final course preparing the student for immediate employment.
 Prerequisite: CIS 1120, OFA 1011, OFA 1025 Co-requisite: OFA 1040.